 - Once the machine has rebooted, click on Settings > Update & security > Windows Insider Program.

-- Under the heading 'What pace do you want to get new builds?' select 'Fast' from the dropdown menu.
+- Under the heading 'What pace do you want to get new builds?' select 'Release preview' from the dropdown menu.

 - Click on 'Windows Update' in the side menu and then the 'Check for updates' button.
 It may take several hours or longer before the latest build becomes available.

 SEE: Toolkit: 21 useful Active Directory scripts for Windows (Tech Pro Research)